Welcome to the Copyright Office website

 New Fair Dealing Policy and Guidelines

 (February, 2013): The University has approved a new Fair Dealing Policy and Guidelines.
-This policy, developed by AUCC, applies fair dealing in non-profit universities and provides reasonable safeguards for the owners of copyright-protected works in accordance with the Copyright Act and the Supreme Court of Canada decisions from July 2012.
+This policy, developed by the Association of Universities and Colleges of Canada (AUCC), applies fair dealing in non-profit universities and provides reasonable safeguards for the owners of copyright-protected works in accordance with the Copyright Act and the most recent Supreme Court of Canada decisions.

 You can access the new fair dealing guidelines here.

 (November 7, 2012): Bill C-11 has, by and large, been enacted with the full force of law.
-The majority of the Bill as it was drafted has taken effect.
 The changes it introduces are some of the widest and most sweeping in decades.
-The consumer oriented provisions in effect include:
+The user oriented provisions in effect include:

 - The addition of education, parody and satire as fair dealing purposes.

 - User generated content (i.e. mashups) are now protected as well as the websites that host them.

 - New consumer exceptions for practices such as time shifting, format shifting, and the making of backup copies.

 - An exception for publicly available materials on the Internet for education.

 - A technology neutral approach to the display of materials (the previous law was limited to overhead projector or manual reproduction).